cqzhong/PressButton/README.md

 ## License

-CDHorizontalScrollView is available under the MIT license.
+PressButton is available under the MIT license.
 See the LICENSE file for more info.